vtsuperdarn/clustering_superdarn_data/README.md

 Clone the repo and navigate to the root directory.

-Optional step: Create a virtual environment using:
+Optional: Create a virtual environment using:

 `virtualenv -p /usr/bin/python3 venv`

 `source venv/bin/activate`

-Install requirements using Pip (if python2 is your default, make sure to use pip3 and python3 commands):
+Install these dependencies using Pip (if python2 is your default, make sure to use pip3 command):

-`pip install -r requirements.txt`

-If this does not work (happens on Ubuntu < 16) you can manually install dependencies:

-`pip install sklearn`

-`pip install matplotlib`

-`pip install scipy`

-`pip install numpy`

-`pip install pandas`
+`matplotlib`
+`scipy`
+`numpy`
+`sklearn`
+`pillow`

 Now you can run the files.

+For a demonstration of how it works, see this iPython notebook:

+`cluster.ipynb`

 ### Windows setup